HughWarrington/SymPortal_wiki/SymPortal-setup_v0.1.6.md

 ```

 #### 6. Third party dependencies
-SymPortal relies on a number of third party programmes that can be divided into essential (required for the core SymPortal analysis) and optional (required only for ordination functions).
+SymPortal relies on a number of third party programmes that can be divided into core dependencies (required for the core SymPortal analysis) and additional dependencies (required only for ordination functions).
 It is recommended to install all of the below dependencies.

 __Core dependencies__ (required)
 To perform quality filtering and MED node identification SymPortal relies on the following core third party programmes (please visit the links for information on how to install them):